MrBlueHere/SServer/README.md

 ## Specification
 I will create a Simple HTTP Server serving static files (html, images and other) as well as running executable scripts.
 The server will support HTTP Version 1.1 and it will be limited to GET requests only.
+Due to usage of system calls like `sendfile()`, it is portable only to Unix/Linux.

 It will be possible to customize server configuration by modifying a config file (logic implemented in `CConfiguration` class).